Renan-Coding/Lista_01/lista1.md

 Resposta: Letra A

-a) Imprime os números pares de 1 a 10.
+A) Imprime os números pares de 1 a 10.

 ______